Food Revolution Network

 Are Air Fryers Worth It? + 5 Healthy Air Fryer Recipes to Consider

-When I first heard about air fryers, I thought of all the ridiculous single-use appliances that start out as fads and end up cluttering our kitchen counters — and then the shelves of thrift stores, and eventually our landfills: hot dog heaters, burger makers, six-wedge quesadilla or panini presses, cupcake makers, and so on.
+When I first heard about air fryers, I thought of all the ridiculous single-use appliances that start as fads and end up cluttering our kitchen counters — and then the shelves of thrift stores, and eventually our landfills: hot dog heaters, burger makers, six-wedge quesadilla or panini presses, cupcake makers, and so on.

-At first, the air fryer seemed to be heir to that tradition: another hunk of plastic that does one single thing and is quickly relegated to the pile of “purchases I regret.”
+At first, the air fryer seemed to be heir to that tradition: another hunk of plastic that does one single thing and is quickly relegated to the category of “purchases I regret.”
 But so many plant-based chefs and bloggers started talking about how the thing changed their lives, that I finally relented and opened my mind.

 And I’m glad I did.
 The air fryer isn’t another single-use gadget.
 Instead, it’s a way to enjoy a wide variety of crispy, crunchy comfort foods without added oil.
 Many people who own one report using it multiple times a day, and creating dishes that entice even the pickiest fast food eaters to gobble down plant-based and oil-free chips, wedges, fries, and wings.